DFE-Digital/Dfe.Academies.External/README.md

 Before contributing please read the following to get a better understanding of the standards and structure followed with this project.

-There is no pre-defined test code coverage %age to aim for.
+There is no pre-defined test code coverage %age to aim for currently.

 ### Project Architecture